inivekin/abosa/abosa.typ

 pigment, binder, mattifier
 diffuses harm o nodes alone,
 in absences an vacancies,
-wi painting perspectives unknown, horizons new tae vertices.
+by painting perspectives unshown, horizons new tae vertices.
-The empty parts will help define the points in space which I call home, the quiet times connect a line that moments are permit tae roam. the lantern flares when shot as bullet, an the cast light says tae sorrow, ship adrifting is nae done yet, am nae dooned by flaming arrow.
+The empty parts will help define the points in space which I call home, the quiet times connect a line that moments are permit tae roam.
+The lantern flares when shot as bullet, an the cast light says tae sorrow, ship adrifting is nae done yet, am nae dooned by flaming arrow.